Blackstone-SS13/BLACKSTONE/README.md

 # DEVELOPMENT FREEZE

-## This codebase is currently under a development freeze, pending changes that are being committed to a private repo which is not actively being hosted.
+## This codebase is currently under a development freeze, until changes are implemented that are being implemented in a private repo can be brought over.
+The private repo is not being actively hosted anywhere.
 The only PRs that will be considered at this time are small bug fixes.

 "Ne participes, nec mors sequetur"
 # Blackstone